jorshi/sample_analysis/README.md

 sample length will be used starting from the beginning of the sample.
 This will be stored in the database as a window length and window start of 0 and 0.

+Audio feature extraction is performed using Essentia and 133 features are extracted for each audio sample.

 Alternatively, there is a shell script can be executed that will run a full analysis on a selection of window lengths and start times that were used for this research.